GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 The current `TIM_Config()` sequence is:

-1. Validate `TIMx` and every field in @p pConfig without touching hardware.
+1. Validate `TIMx`, require its application-owned APB1 clock gate, and validate every field in @p pConfig before Timer MMIO.
-2. Decode the instance NVIC line and reject configuration while delivery is enabled.
-3. Snapshot the RCC APB1 clock-gate state and enable it when necessary with `TIM_SetClockState(TIMx, DRIVER_STATUS_ON)`.
-4. Reject a running counter, then snapshot every register image required by both represented configuration domains.
+2. Reject a running counter, then snapshot every register image required by both represented configuration domains.
-5. Stage the complete counter domain and every required edge-aligned DIR/CMS transition image through `_TIM_StageCounterConfig()`.
+3. Stage the complete counter domain into one final `CR1` image through `_TIM_StageCounterConfig()`; reject a direction change that is not writable in the current center-aligned mode.
-6. Stage the complete timebase domain, temporary update policy, and write-only `EGR.UG` action through `_TIM_StageTimeBaseConfig()`.
+4. Stage the complete timebase domain through `_TIM_StageTimeBaseConfig()`, then separately stage the temporary update policy and write-only `EGR.UG` action through `_TIM_StageTimeBaseUpdate()`.
-7. Revalidate the stopped-counter guard immediately before the first Timer write, then commit the staged counter transition images.
+5. Retain exclusive application ownership from the cached snapshot through the commit; do not reread CR1 or issue a separate counter-configuration write.
-8. Write only changed `PSC` and `ARR` images, temporarily use `UDIS=0` and `URS=1`, then generate `TIMx_EGR.UG` so buffered timebase values become active without asserting `UIF`.
+6. Write only changed `PSC` and `ARR` images, apply the staged counter fields together with temporary `UDIS=0` and `URS=1`, then generate `TIMx_EGR.UG` so buffered timebase values become active without asserting `UIF`.
-9. Restore the requested final `CR1` and requested `CNT`.
+7. Apply the requested final `CR1` only when it differs from the temporary commit image, then restore the requested `CNT`.
-10. Preserve all `TIMx_DIER` and NVIC state; IRQ sources remain an explicit application operation.
+8. Preserve all `TIMx_DIER` state without reading or modifying NVIC delivery;
+   both remain explicit application operations.
-11. Leave operation disabled until the user calls `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.
+9. Leave operation disabled until the user calls `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.
-12. On precommit failure, leave all Timer registers unchanged and restore only a clock gate acquired by this transaction; never call `TIM_DeConfig()` or reset application-owned peripheral state.
+10. On precommit failure, leave all Timer registers and the application-owned clock gate unchanged; never call `TIM_DeConfig()` or reset application-owned peripheral state.

-`TIM_DeConfig()` disables and clears the instance NVIC line, enables the Timer clock gate, pulses the corresponding RCC APB1 reset bit, and disables the clock gate.
-This restores the complete Timer register bank, including channel, IRQ, DMA, and master/slave state.
+`TIM_DeConfig()` requires the application-owned Timer clock gate, pulses only the corresponding RCC APB1 reset bit, and leaves both clock-gate and NVIC state unchanged.
+The reset restores the complete Timer register bank, including channel, IRQ, DMA, and master/slave state.

 Unlike GPIO, Timer should keep a structured configuration API.
 GPIO can remain ergonomic with a small fixed argument list because its basic configuration is